-Boot Mode: Select BIOS or UEFI.
-Ensure that the selected boot mode is the same as that in the image file, or the ECSs created from this image will not be able to boot up.
-The Arm architecture does not support the BIOS boot mode.

-- OS: Select the OS specified in the ISO file.
-To ensure that the image can be created and used properly, select an OS consistent with that in the image file. - System Disk: Set the system disk capacity (value range: 40 GB to 1024 GB), which must be no less than the capacity of the system disk in the image file. - Name: Enter a name for the image to be created. - Description: (Optional) Enter image description as needed.

-- 5. Click Apply Now. - 6.
-Confirm the settings and click Submit Application. - Step 3 Switch back to the Image Management Service page to monitor the image status.
+- Boot Mode: Select BIOS or UEFI.
+Ensure that the selected boot mode is the same as that in the image file, or the ECSs created from this image will not be able to boot up. - OS: Select the OS specified in the ISO file.
+To ensure that the image can be created and used properly, select an OS consistent with that in the image file. - System Disk: Set the system disk capacity (value range: 40 GB to 1024 GB), which must be no less than the size of the system disk in the image file. - Name: Enter a name for the image to be created. - Tag: (Optional) Add a tag to the image to be created. - Description: (Optional) Enter image description as needed. - 5.
+Click Create Now. - 6.
+Confirm the settings and click Submit. - Step 3 Switch back to the Image Management Service page to monitor the image status.